ni/monodrive-documentation/docs/monoDrive_home/IMU.md

 The total sensor output is 48 bytes, where the first 12 bytes correspond to the monoDrive sensor header and the remaining 36 conform to the 3DM-GX2 Data Communications Protocol.
-The format for the protocal can be found [here](http://files.microstrain.com/dcp/Inertia-Link-3DM-GX2-data-communications-protocol.pdf).
+The format for the protocol can be found [here](http://files.microstrain.com/dcp/Inertia-Link-3DM-GX2-data-communications-protocol.pdf).
 Below is a table of each element in the message: